whitemike889/try/docs/GettingStarted/Sessions.md

     ![image](https://user-images.githubusercontent.com/547415/53462150-afc2df00-39f7-11e9-8a22-7ed5b2825cb6.png)

-    But you might want them to be able to compile and execute independently of one another.
+    But you might want these snippets to be able to compile and execute independently of one another.
+That way, if your user breaks the code in one, the others will still work.
 To do this, you can use a `--session` option, providing a new session name for each snippet.
 Any snippets that share a session name will compile together.

-4. Go back to the code fence snippets we created in step 3 and add the `--session` option.
+4. Go back to the code fence snippets we created in step 3 and add a `--session` option to each one:

     ````markdown
      # My code sample: